Love French Food

 • Take it with you: it is such a great snack to take along for picnic activities and outdoor games.
 You will often see the local French people eating them while playing a game of French boules or pétanque.

-• Quick and easy: If you buy your buns or rolls at the grocery then all that is left to do is mix up a salad!
+• Quick and easy: If you buy your buns or rolls at the grocery store, then all that is left to do is mix up a salad!

 Top Tip